 We can become aware of aligning with what we communicate verbally and non-verbally.

-We are striving to have effective communication.
+We are striving to have effective family communication.
 During those moments of misalignment, when things are stressful, that behavior communication signals that something is out of alignment, and then we have the tools to reconnect.

 Going further